MisanthropeGirl/schroders/README.md

 Got a bit hung up trying to figure out the fail path (`utilities/index.ts:7`) so asked Claude and then asked it to run an eye over what I'd done over the last couple of days.

-Ignoring the occasional 'no need to test this, it is trivial' *cough* actions *cough* the helpful feedback was:
+Ignoring the occasional 'no need to test this, it is trivial' _cough_ actions _cough_ the helpful feedback was:

 1. Utilities: What if the JSON response is invalid?
 2. Reducers: What if the action doesn't match any of the options?
 3. Reducers: What if the state is undefined?
-4. Reducesr: Edge cases such as duplicate tickers and persistence of [new|removed]Ticker.
+4. Reducers: Edge cases such as duplicate tickers and persistence of [new|removed]Ticker.
 5. Selectors: Null/undefined state handling
 6. Selectors: Empty selectedTickers